Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ## Common Hooks

-In this section you'll take a look at the most common Hooks you'll come across and learn how to use them in your apps.
+In this section you take a look at the most common Hooks you'll come across and learn how to use them in your apps.

 ## L02 Hands On Guided Learning: Common Hooks